folk-js/allio/docs/MACOS_API_IMPROVEMENTS.md

 │                                                                 │
-│ Roles: TextField, TextArea, ComboBox, SearchField               │ │ Result: "Active" text field is always watched                   │ └─────────────────────────────────────────────────────────────────┘
+│ Roles: TextField, TextArea, ComboBox, SearchField               │ │ Result: "Active" text field is always watched                   │ │                                                                 │
+│ Why this matters: The focused element is often the one being    │ │ edited, so auto-watching it gives you "live" updates for free!  │ └─────────────────────────────────────────────────────────────────┘
                               │
                               ▼